Within a B2B organization, both the marketing and sales teams are defined by their core responsibilities.

-Understanding and performing regular analysis of how decision makers purchase products is another essential element of aligning and orienting teams.
-Both teams should track and share insights of the following data:
+Understanding and performing regular analysis of how decision makers to purchase products is another essential element of aligning and orienting teams.
+Both teams should track sales and share insights into the following data:

 As buyer behavior continues to evolve, both teams should provide each other with updates so that marketing processes and future outbound and inbound sales strategies can be adequately adapted.

 This includes developing a detailed nurture program that focuses marketing efforts on client retention and encourages repeat purchases rather than on prospects in the awareness stage.

 Not only is this central to maximizing the value of each client but it is also much less costly than chasing new clients.

 Following the previous point, optimizing the handoff starts with establishing the characteristics of a qualified lead and the proper time for leads to be transferred from marketing to sales.

 B2B sales leads should have demonstrated quantifiable buyer intent, as determined by each company’s unique lead scoring system.

 This avoids squandering valuable opportunities for conversion by taking too long to engage leads or approaching them too early on in the sales cycle (the awareness stage, for example).

 Some businesses choose to use service level agreements (SLAs) for the lead-handoff process.
 That way, when a lead is handed over to sales, there is a high degree of certainty that the prospect is high-value.

 SLAs are essential criteria that guide the sales process and include protocols for handling, scoring, and handing off leads.
 SLAs also assure that processes are documented and that steps can be replicated, providing teams with yet another source of future data and insights.